PX4/PX4-Autopilot/nuttx-configs/mavstation/src/README.txt

-This directory contains drivers unique to the STMicro STM3210E-EVAL development board.
+This directory contains drivers unique to the Mavstation board.